Modern slavery statement 2025 / 2026

 Training and raising awareness

-- Completion of annual CIPS (Chartered Institute of Purchasing and Supply) refresher training by strategic procurement staff
+- Completion of annual CIPS (Chartered Institute of Purchasing and Supply) refresher training by strategic procurement staff.

-- We continue to signpost officers and staff with responsibility for contracts across to attend the Fundamentals of Contract management training provided by Bluelight Commercial.
+- We continue to encourage officers and staff with responsibility for contracts across to attend the Fundamentals of Contract management training provided by Bluelight Commercial.
 The training includes an awareness of ethical supply chains.

 - Ethical dilemma scenarios are shared across the Welsh forces to improve awareness of ethical matters across the forces.